How to find the very best flamenco when you visit Sevilla

 How do you know if you’re seeing the best flamenco?

-Seville is, today, considered to be one of best places in the world to see flamenco so the chances are high that any flamenco performance you see is going to be a good one but what should you look for when choosing where to book?
+Sevilla is, today, considered to be one of best places in the world to see flamenco so the chances are high that any flamenco performance you see is going to be a good one but what should you look for when choosing where to book?

 How to see flamenco in Seville

-⭐️ be full of passion
+⭐️ full of passion – you may weep

-⭐️ be a truly unforgettable experience
+⭐️ a truly unforgettable experience

 * This does not mean that the flamenco shows you’ll see offered to tourists that include dinner and drinks are bad, just that they are aimed at tourists, rather than local flamenco fans.

-Flamenco in Seville: your options
+Flamenco in Sevilla: your options

 🔆 Seasonal note: some places will not be open during the summer months, if you’re not sure what will be open, you could call around or book a tour.

-Free flamenco shows
+Free flamenco shows on the streets of Sevilla

 Dedicated flamenco shows